boazbk/tcs/lec_00_1_math_background.md

 3. Write your reasoning down in plain, precise and concise English (using formulas or notation only when they help clarity).

-In many cases, Step 1 is the most important one.
-Understanding what a statement means is often more than halfway towards understanding why it is true.
+In many cases, the first part is the most important one.
+Understanding what a statement means is oftentimes more than halfway towards understanding why it is true.
-In Step 3, to convince the reader beyond a shadow of a doubt, we will often want to break down the reasoning to "basic steps", where each basic step is simple enough to be "self evident".
+In third part, to convince the reader beyond a shadow of a doubt, we will often want to break down the reasoning to "basic steps", where each basic step is simple enough to be "self evident".
 The combination of all steps yields the desired statement.

 ### Proofs and programs